CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 Likewise, if you want to keep an existing identity after a reinstall, you can copy the old identity.* to the new card.

-I added my ZeroTier IP to /etc/hosts as test.breathecam.local, etc.  On windows this is:
-    c:\windows\system32\drivers\etc\hosts

-We may want to set this as the DNS hostname in raspi-config.
-Or maybe not.
-If we have a different local name, then we can access it by name on the local net (not using ZeroTier).
+On a host where ZeroTier is installed and configured for the breathecam net you should be able to access a host by hostname.local.

 VNC access:

-It is possible that the GUI may be competing with the camera image capture for kernel DMA memory.
-I've seen failures to allocate DMA "cma" memory.

-I tried figuring out how to get VNC access working without starting the "lxsession" desktop by default, and using "vncserver -virtual", but haven't been able to get that to work.
-Trying just vncserver-virtual after ssh in resulted in a usable display on :1, but there was no window manager or taskbar.
-In principle you can just start those somehow, but I didn't get that to work.
-See breathecam/Code/pi_cam/startvnc script.
+[The settings described here are done automatically by install.py]

+There are various ways that VNC could presumably work, but I tried a number of things that didn't.

+What does work:

-INSTEAD: use raspi-config in a terminal or the graphical version from the start menu, and enable "VNC" in interfaces.
-This is the normal thing, and will create a :0 display.
+Use raspi-config in a terminal or the graphical version from the start menu, and enable "VNC" in interfaces.
+This will set up so you can VNC connect on the :0 display.
 Do not set the system to boot to command prompt, since the VNC session will not start on :0, and you will get a black screen with "currently unable to show the desktop".

 I also set it to not auto-login.
 With these settings (VNC enabled, boot to desktop, no auto login), if you start headless, then it will not start all of